NSoiffer/MathCATForPython/readme.md

 * Update to speech hint property names in the proposed MathML Core property list
 * Add speech for coordinates ("the point at 1 comma 2")
 * Added pauses for a ","
+* Added an experimental `:pause-long`, `:pause-medium`, `:pause-short` for intent
+* Added an 'xlong' pause
+* Increased the meaning of short/medium/long pauses from 150ms/300ms/600ms to 200ms/400ms/800ms.
+As always, these are scaled to the speech rate.
+* In MathML 4, `mlabedtr` is deprecated.
+A workaround is to use the intent property `:equation-label` on an `mtd` and this is now supported
 * Added speech for units (e.g., "km", "in") -- won't work for single letter units such as "m" and "s" unless marked as a unit
 * Terse mode now says "of" for functions except for trig/log functions.
 It was a little too terse before.